 To prevent dehydration you must give clear fluids like:

-- Oral rehydration products that you buy from a chemist.
-Follow instructions to make it up.
+- oral rehydration products that you buy from a pharmacist.
+Follow instructions to make it up

 Children can eat their usual foods

 Your child may refuse food at first.
 This is not a problem as long as they drink clear fluids.
 Doctors now suggest there is no need to restrict food.
 Generally, if your child is hungry at any time, give them the food they normally eat.

 How to prevent the spread of gastro

 You can prevent the spread of gastro to other people if you: